Energy-efficient and comfortable day-care centres and schools in Kyiv

 In order to solve this problem, the Kyiv City State Administration initiated cooperation with NEFCO, which finances a wide range of energy-efficiency projects in Central and Eastern European countries, including Ukraine.
-The aim was to implement energy-efficiency measures in more than 300 public buildings, primarily day-care centres and schools.
+The aim was to implement energy-efficiency measures in over 200 public buildings, primarily day-care centres and schools.

 The implementation of the energy-efficiency measures under the project ‘Thermal modernisation of public buildings in Kyiv’ began in 2014.
 One very important factor for the effective implementation of this large-scale project was that the responsibility was assigned to the municipal company Kyiv Public Buildings Energy Efficiency Project Implementation Unit (GVP), which specialises in energy efficiency.

 One example of a refurbished building is day-care centre No. 431 located west of the center of Kyiv.
 Now it is difficult to believe that it was built in 1964.
 With the thermal rehabilitation, it was possible to get rid of all the defects of the old building.
 The construction works lasted for six months and were completed in April 2018.
 During this period, the children were moved to neighbouring day-care centres.
 A complete set of energy-efficiency measures was implemented in the building.